Dilbert (TV series): Conception

-Sony Pictures acquired the rights to produce new animated Dilbert content, as the development and production for the animated series began once Sony bought the rights.
 Scott Adams, the creator of Dilbert, decided to create the series for UPN because the network promised 13 episodes on air, while other networks would only consider the series against other programming options.
 Adams added to that "If we had gone with NBC, they would have given Dilbert a love interest with sexual tension."
 UPN was the sixth-ranked network at the time and picked up the show in hopes of broadening their appeal and to prove they were committed to riskier alternative shows.
 Adams stated about turning Dilbert into a series "It's a very freeing experience because doing the comic strip limits me to three (picture) panels with four lines or less of dialogue per issue, in the TV series, I have 21 minutes per episode to be funny.
 I can follow a theme from beginning to end, which will add lots of richness to the characters."
-Adams wanted the series to be animated because the live action version shot previously for FOX didn't translate well.
+Adams wanted the series to be animated because the live action version shot previously for FOX did not translate well.
 Adams added to that "If Dilbert's going to be at the top of the Alps, you just draw it that way and you don't have to build an Alps scene.
 You can also violate some laws of physics, and cause and effect.
 People forgive it very easily.
 So it's much more freeing creatively."

 Cancellation

 On November 22, 2006, when Adams was asked why the show was canceled, he explained:

-On June 28, 2020, Adams claimed on Twitter that the show was cancelled because he was white and UPN had decided to focus on an African-American audience, and that he had been "discriminated against".
+On June 28, 2020, Adams claimed on Twitter that the show was cancelled because he was white and UPN had decided to focus on an African-American audience, and that he had been discriminated against.